wp-plugins/google-maps-widget/readme.txt

 = Who is this plugin for? =

-For just about anyone who needs a map on their site.
+For just about anyone who needs a map on their site in 5 seconds.

 = Thumbnail map works but lightbox won't open on click =